liuyehcf/BlogSource/_unposts/Interview.md

     1. Materialized View
         * Transparent accelerating
 1. Why do you refactor the subquery transformation process?
-    * In the previous process, the subquery would be transformed to ApplyOperator first, missing the opportunity to apply optimizations such as constant removal or predicate simplification
+    * In the previous process, the subquery would be transformed to ApplyOperator first, missing the opportunity to apply optimizations such as constant removal or predicate simplification.
-    * After this refactor, the subquery used as an expression will be temporarily held back until the expression optimizations are performed, allowing it to fully benefit from these optimizations
+    * After this refactor, the subquery used as an expression will be temporarily held back until the expression optimizations are performed, allowing it to fully benefit from these optimizations.
 1. What's optimization can lead to 10 times performance boost of the ranking window function?
     * When using a ranking window function with a predicate or a limit clause, we have the option to include an additional partition-topn node to filter the data.
 This can lead to significant improvements, particularly when it comes to filtering out large amounts of data.
 1. What's the advantages of the morsel-driven execution engine?
+    * Easy to support fine-grained isolation, resource group.
+    * Reduce the scheduling overhead and optimize the utilization of available CPU resources.
+    * Make it easier to set different parallelism for different parts of the query.
 1. Could describe the subquery classifications?
     * [Summary-of-Key-Points](/_posts/Summary-of-Key-Points.md)
 1. How many subquery transformation rules in Starrocks?
     * [DBMS-Optimizer](/_posts/DBMS-Optimizer.md)
 1. How does starrocks process subquery?
-    * Subquery are alwasy placed in the expression, after performing constant removal, predicate siplification, subquery can be replaced with an apply operator and attaching it to the logical tree.
-And finally, using different types of join to transforming the apply operator.
+    * Subqueries are always placed within expressions.
+After constant removal and predicate simplification are performed, a subquery can be replaced with an apply operator and attached to the logical tree.
+Finally, different types of joins can be utilized to transform the apply operator.

 # 3 Database